 Tip: Your business can be small for one NAICS code while being large for another

-What is the Bid Deal About SBA Size Standards and Small Business Size Regulations?
+What is the Big Deal About SBA Size Standards and Small Business Size Regulations?

 Having the SBA’s small business size regulations handy is advised because it gives you an idea of the complexity of how the SBA can quickly take your awarded contract away.
-As you may have guessed, you have to maintain your small business status to be eligible for government programs and small business set aside contracts.
+As you may have guessed, you have to maintain federal small business size requirements to be eligible for government programs and small business set aside contracts.

 When you submit a bid to the federal government, you also have to officially certify and attest to your compliance with SBA size standards requirements and size regulations.
 If you get the contract, failure to meet the requirements can cause you to lose the contract.
 This usually happens when your competition files an SBA size protest to the contracting officer of SBA.

-• If you don’t comply with SBA size standards and regulations you can lose the contract
+• If you don’t comply with SBA NAICS size standards and regulations you can lose the contract

 • If a size protest is filed against you, you can end up spending tens of thousands of dollars in litigation and attorney fees.

-Tip: Depending on your industry (NAICS), your small business size standard is either regulated by average revenues or the number of employees.
+Tip: Depending on your industry (NAICS), your small business size standards is either regulated by average revenues or the number of employees.

 Learn more about the CEO’s decision to file a size protest here.